GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 It is not uncommon to find multiple nodes in the exact same position.
 This will typically be an issue for ``geos`` and should be fixed.

-.. program-output:: python mesh_doctor.py collocated_nodes --help
+.. command-output:: python mesh_doctor.py collocated_nodes --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``element_volumes``